hungcq/knowledge-repo/blockchain/the-basics-of-bitcoins-and-blockchains.md

     - When new blocks added on top of either block, choose the longer chain
   - -> 51% attack: create its own transaction, include in block in alternative chain
   - Avoid double spend: wait until the block with your transaction to be buried deep
-- Transaction also refer to previous transactions' hash
-- -> All Bitcoins can be traced
-- -> No individual unit, only lumps (outputs of transactions)
-- -> Account balance = unspent transaction outputs
 - Payment process:
   - Transaction created and signed by sender
   - -> Broadcasted to neighbor nodes, validated according to: